Photoimmunotherapy for Head and Neck Cancer

 The trial requires that you stop taking any photosensitizing medications 30 days before starting the treatment.
 Other than that, the protocol does not specify if you need to stop taking other medications, so it's best to discuss your current medications with the trial team.

-What makes ASP-1929 Photoimmunotherapy unique for treating head and neck cancer?
+What prior data suggests that ASP-1929 Photoimmunotherapy is safe for head and neck cancer patients?

-What data supports the effectiveness of the treatment ASP-1929 Photoimmunotherapy for head and neck cancer?
+What evidence suggests that ASP-1929 Photoimmunotherapy might be an effective treatment for head and neck cancer?

 Who Is on the Research Team?